At a glance

 “The biggest issue was fragmentation,” says Robin.
 “There was no single view of our security posture, which makes it easy to miss edge cases, especially around APIs and integrations.”

 With continuous releases and multiple integrations, gaps between security checks became harder to justify.
+The team needed a way to understand where they were most vulnerable right now, not just where issues might exist in theory.

 “It became clear that security could not rely on periodic checks alone,” Robin says.
 “It needed to fit into how we build and ship software.”